nterence36/Module_1_Game_Project/README.md

 Other information
 Thinking of making the size of the dice dynamic where the user can enter the to determine how many sides need not just limited to 6

+Challenges i need help in
+- How to restrict the prompt to accept only integers
+- How to position prompt at center of page
+- How to make dies roll only when the roll dice is clicked and not any click on screen